What is a citation?

 Learning to cite correctly can be challenging.
 There are many different citation styles, which are often discipline- or division-specific.
 You should seek guidance from your instructor or Teaching Assistant to ensure that you understand the citation expectations for any given class.

-In addition, Jeremiah Mercurio, Librarian in Butler Library, can help you create bibliographies and cite sources using a variety of citation styles and software, and can also help you understand ethical research practices with proper citations.
+In addition, Kaneisha Gaston, Librarian in Butler Library, can help you create bibliographies and cite sources using a variety of citation styles and software, and can also help you understand ethical research practices with proper citations.
 Each semester at Butler Library there are a series of ongoing citation management workshops that teach students how to use Zotero.

 The most common citation styles are: